 - Crowded, misplaced, or blocked teeth

-Please contact our practice to schedule an appointment for an orthodontic evaluation.
-Early treatment now will give your youngster a healthy, beautiful smile for the future.
+Please get in touch with our practice to schedule an appointment for an orthodontic evaluation.
+Early treatment will give your youngster a healthy, beautiful smile for the future.

 Orthodontics for Teens

-You’ve just heard the three words that every teen dreads: “YOU NEED BRACES!”
+The three words that every teenager dreads are: "YOU NEED BRACES!"

-Don’t worry!
-Braces aren’t nearly as scary as you may think.
-In fact, today they come in a variety of styles, materials, and colors, making life with braces much easier, more comfortable, and more stylish than in the past.
+Please don't panic; braces aren't nearly as scary as you may think.
+Today they come in various styles, materials, and colors, making life with braces much more accessible, comfortable, and stylish than in the past.

-The amount of time it takes to treat your smile with braces depends on three key factors:
+The time it takes to treat your smile with braces depends on three key factors:

-- Early treatment — Early treatment allows us to monitor the growth of the jaw and recommend further orthodontic treatment if it becomes necessary.
-Not everybody receives early orthodontic treatment; in some cases it may be recommended that a patient wait to receive treatment.
+- Early treatment — Early treatment allows us to monitor the growth of the jaw bone and recommend further orthodontic treatment if necessary.
+Not everybody receives early orthodontic treatment; in some cases, it may be recommended that a patient wait to receive treatment.

-- What needs correction — The amount of treatment needed to correct a problem will determine how long the process takes.
-Different patients react to treatments differently.
+- What needs correction — Different patients react to treatments differently.
 While it may take one person only 12 months to complete treatment, it may take another 24 months.
-Treatment times can vary, depending on how quickly your body responds and how much work is needed to give you the show-stopping smile you desire.
+Treatment times vary depending on the dental problem, how quickly your body responds and how much work is required to give you the desired show-stopping smile.

-- YOU! — Your willingness to use the appliances we give you plays a major role in the length of time it takes to complete your treatment.
-Always remember to take care of your braces and appliances; this truly will help make your treatment shorter!
+- YOU! — Your willingness to use the appliances we give you plays a significant role in the time it takes to complete your treatment.
+Always take care of your braces and appliances; this will help shorten your treatment!

 Braces Your Way!

 Our practice offers a variety of braces types and styles to choose from.
-Some common options include:
+Some standard options include: